OCT-FPGA/P4OpenNIC_Public/OpenNIC-Getting-Started/README.md

 `set VIVADO_VERSION "2021.2"`

 ### Build the OpenNIC bitstream
-Before doing this, be sure to check out the CMAC license which is hosted on NERC.
+Before doing this, be sure to check out the CMAC license which is hosted on the OCT license server.
 Bitstream generation will fail without this license.

-`export XILINXD_LICENSE_FILE=2100@192.168.0.54`
+`export XILINXD_LICENSE_FILE=2100@octlm`

 Also, source the Vivado environment by running
 `source /tools/Xilinx/Vitis/2021.2/settings64.sh`